TokenMarketNet/sto/docs/source/command-line-reference.rst

-     kyc-deploy               Deploys Kyc contract to desired ethereum network. kyc-manage               Whitelist a address in KYC smart contract. payout-approve           approve tokens to the payout contract payout-deploy            Deploys Voting contract to desired ethereum network network, ethereum-abi-file, ethereum-private-key, ethereum-node-url are required args payout-deposit           the private key here needs to belong to the customer who wants to fetch tokens payout-dividends
+     kyc-deploy               Deploys Kyc contract to desired ethereum network. kyc-manage               Whitelist a address in KYC smart contract. payout-approve           approve tokens to the payout contract payout-deploy            Deploys PayoutContract to desired ethereum network network, ethereum-abi-file, ethereum-private-key, ethereum-node-url are required args payout-deposit           Fetch payment token (like GUSD) to the deployed PayoutContract payout-dividends         Receive payout from a PayoutContract
      reference                Print out the command line reference for the documentation. token-scan               Update token holder balances from a blockchain to a local database. token-status             Print token contract status.